 From May 23 to June 16, community members could apply to be part of the project’s Community Advisory Committee.

 In this phase, the City and the design consultant will build on the outcomes of Community Engagement Phase 1 to develop design options for the new park.
-These options will be shared with the community and Community Advisory Committee for feedback, which will help shape the preferred design.
+These options will be shared with the community, Community Advisory Committee and the Indigenous Sharing Circle for feedback, which will help shape the preferred design.

 The anticipated outcome of this phase is the selection of a preferred design.